 Hammersmith, set in a mill town in the Susquehanna region of Pennsylvania, begins in March of 1898.
 Widow Aimee Bard has a business problem to solve.
-Her stepson Abel is eager to move her into other quarters, just when her nephew needs a stable roost, or Carey may abandon his wife and child.
+Her stepson Abel is eager to move her into other quarters, just when her nephew needs a stable roost, or Carey may abandon Jane and their daughter Cynthia.
 Abel’s partner, industrialist Cranston Mossbunker, heads a cell of nativists, the American Patriots (curiously, I did not find a newspaper citation from 1898 that mentioned a group actually using this name).
 Local newspaper proprietor Victor B. Mack has got his friend to nominate him for membership, and finds himself taking on the unexpected role of investigative reporter.
 Meanwhile, refugees from a March flood upend Aimee’s plans, though suggesting to her an option a woman might employ.
 And chanteuse Minnie Leybourne brings to Hammersmith modern ideas . . . along with a Communist lover.

 Continued from Hammersmith (beginning at page 16)

-Backborough Lane began with an infirmary, a blood-brick house with a high flight of steps and barred lower windows; these a handy place for youngsters in the throng waiting to be admitted, to clamber up and peer in at the treatment rooms.
+Backborough Lane began with an infirmary, a blood-brick house with a high flight of steps and barred lower windows; these a handy place for youngsters among the throng waiting to be admitted, to clamber up and peer in at the treatment rooms.
 The angle of the house crowded the mouth of the lane, and the hucksters, competing for custom with their improvised crate and board displays—of patent medicines, artificial limbs, hernia-corsets—narrowed the entry further into overhanging umbrage.
 There was water close by, a smell of sewage; otherwise the lane was so impassible to omnibus or wagon, that Aimee saw the cobbles fairly clean.
 And the only pedestrians who seemed to be making advances were there, at the center.

 She was having difficulty with Hogben, who couldn’t make up his mind whether to plow ahead of his companion, or guard the rear.